ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

       c.
 The `AppointmentRequest.client_id` is updated to link to the new `Client`.
       d.
 (If applicable) A `ClientProfile` may be partially populated.
       e. **Automated Intake Assignment:** Based on practice configuration (e.g., rules linking `PracticeService.id` from the `AppointmentRequest` to specific 'INTAKE_QUESTIONNAIRE' `SurveyTemplate`(s)), relevant surveys are assigned.
 This creates `SurveyAnswers` records (initially empty) linked to the `Client`.
-      f. **Portal Invitation & Activation:** After initial review and Client creation, staff initiate a client portal invitation [01:59] to the client's primary verified email.
-This involves generating a unique link/token (tracked potentially in a `ClientPortalInvitation` model).
+      f. **Portal Invitation & Activation:** After initial review and Client creation, staff initiate a client portal invitation (as per video [01:59]) to the client's primary verified email from `ClientContact`.
+This invitation uses the mechanism (e.g. unique link or PIN) tracked by the `ClientPortalInvitation` model concept (see 10.1.8).
 The client uses this to activate their portal account (creating credentials in a `ClientPortalAccount` model), verify contacts, and set initial communication/feature preferences (e.g., for online payments [01:04], secure messaging, document access).
 Client portal permissions on the `Client` model (or `ClientPortalAccount`) are updated upon successful activation.
   5. If the request is for an existing client, it's linked to their `Client.id` and primary `ClientGroup.id`.
   6. Client activates portal, verifies contact methods, and completes assigned intake surveys.
   7. Staff reviews completed intake forms (`SurveyAnswers` via `ClientFiles`) before the first `Appointment`.
   8. The request status moves: 'PENDING_REVIEW' → ('DUPLICATE_NEEDS_REVIEW') → 'ACCEPTED'/'DECLINED' → 'CONVERTED_TO_APPOINTMENT'.
 - **Client Roles**: Within a group, common roles are 'Primary Patient', 'Spouse/Partner', 'Child', 'Guardian', 'Emergency Contact'.
 The 'Primary Patient' is the main subject of care within that group context for clinical documentation.
 - **Contact-Only Members**: These members (e.g., a non-attending parent who needs billing access for a minor, or an emergency contact) have specific, limited portal access if any, and primarily receive communications relevant to their role (e.g., billing, emergency).
 They do not have their own clinical record within that group's context.
 - **Billing Responsibility**: One `ClientGroupMembership` record within a `ClientGroup` can be flagged as `is_responsible_for_billing`.
 Application logic must enforce that only one member can have this flag set to true at any given time within the same group.
+The "primary client for billing" (mentioned in video context [00:21]) is likely the `Client` record linked through this `is_responsible_for_billing` flag.

 ### 4.2 Appointment Lifecycle